-No dish has ever seemed so perfect for a winter's day than a hearty Beef Stew and Dumplings.
+No dish has ever seemed so perfect for a winter's day than a hearty beef stew and dumplings.
 It has kept the Britain and Ireland on its feet during hard times and through winter storms.
 It always brings a smile to any family when served for dinner.

 Dumplings are made with suet and for this dish, there is really no alternative.
-So if you can't find suet (easy in the UK) then check out the alternatives you can use or simply just omit them.
+So if you can't find suet (easy in the UK), then check out the alternatives you can use or simply just omit them.

-- 2 tablespoons all-purpose (plain flour)
+- 2 tablespoons all-purpose flour

 - 2 tablespoons vegetable oil

 - 2 tablespoons brandy

 - 1 cup/100 grams leeks (cleaned and finely sliced)